McKeane History, Family Crest & Coats of Arms

 Early Origins of the McKeane family

 The surname McKeane was first found in Argyllshire (Gaelic erra Ghaidheal), the region of western Scotland corresponding roughly with the ancient Kingdom of Dál Riata, in the Strathclyde region of Scotland, now part of the Council Area of Argyll and Bute, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

 Early History of the McKeane family

 This web page shows only a small excerpt of our McKeane research.
-Another 166 words (12 lines of text) covering the years 1292, 1340, 1618, 1717, 1777, 1808, and 1875 are included under the topic Early McKeane History in all our PDF Extended History products and printed products wherever possible.
+Another 166 words (12 lines of text) covering the years 1340, 1292, 1808, 1875, 1618, 1717, 1777, 1667 and are included under the topic Early McKeane History in all our PDF Extended History products and printed products wherever possible.

 McKeane Spelling Variations

 Medieval translation of Gaelic names could not be referred to as an accurate process.
 Spelling was not yet standardized, and names in documents from that era are riddled with spelling variations.
 McKeane has been written as MacIan, MacAne, MacKane, MacKean, MacKain and others.

 Early Notables of the McKeane family (pre 1700)

-Another 44 words (3 lines of text) are included under the topic Early McKeane Notables in all our PDF Extended History products and printed products wherever possible.
+Another 48 words (3 lines of text) are included under the topic Early McKeane Notables in all our PDF Extended History products and printed products wherever possible.